clemenko/rke_airgap_install/README.md

 ## Build

 Because we are moving bits across an air gap we need a server with access to the internet.
-Let's ssh into `airgap1` to start the download/build process.
+Let's ssh into the build server to start the download/build process.
 There are a few tools we will need like [Skopeo](https://github.com/containers/skopeo) and [Helm](https://helm.sh/).
 We will walk through getting everything needed.
 We will need root for all three servers.
 The following instructions are going to be high level.
 The script [air_gap_all_the_things.sh](https://github.com/clemenko/rke_airgap_install/blob/main/air_gap_all_the_things.sh) will take care of almost everything.

 ### Install Skopeo